Radishoux/joule-interview-main/README.md

-# Joule interview
+# Joule Interview

 This repository aims to emulate a blog post application.
-It is imperfect on purpose, we'd like your comments on it !<br/>
+It is imperfect on purpose; we'd like your comments on it!<br/>
 Please see the exercise as if you joined a team that created this repository, which is now used like this in production.
-What would you do with it ?<br/>
+What would you do with it?<br/>
 <br/>
-We would advise spending between 60 and 120 minutes on this exercise, and try answering the following questions:<br/>
+We would advise spending between 60 and 120 minutes on this exercise and try answering the following questions:<br/>
--What good practices do you see that you would reuse on other NestJS projects ?<br/>
+- What good practices do you see that you would reuse on other NestJS projects?<br/>
--What would you refactor in the code to improve its **quality** ?<br/>
+- What would you refactor in the code to improve its **quality**?<br/>
--What would you bring to improve the **CI/CD** (in order to reduce the number of bugs in prod) ?<br/>
+- What would you bring to improve the **CI/CD** (in order to reduce the number of bugs in prod)?<br/>
--What would you do to improve the **DevX** ?<br/>
+- What would you do to improve the **DevX**?<br/>
--What would you do to improve the **security** of the application ?<br/>
+- What would you do to improve the **security** of the application?<br/>
--If you had to add a Commenting feature on articles, how would you do it ?
-(Do not hesitate to write code !)<br/>
+- If you had to add a Commenting feature on articles, how would you do it?
+(Do not hesitate to write code!)<br/>

-# Installation & setup
+# Installation & Setup

 ```shell
 npm install